-Darunavir has the highest barrier to resistance of any PI: Mutations selected by ATV or LPV can compromise DRV efficiency.
-For patients with mutations that confer any degree of resistance to DRV (e.g. I50V, L76V and I84V), the dose should be DRV/r 600 mg/100 mg twice daily.
+Darunavir (DRV) has the highest barrier to resistance of any PI.
+Mutations selected by ATV or LPV can compromise DRV efficiency.
+For patients with mutations that confer any degree of resistance to DRV (e.g. 150V, L76V, 184V), the dose should be DRV/r 600 mg/100 mg twice daily.
 For patients without any DRV mutations, the drug can be taken at a dose of DRV/r 800 mg/100 mg once daily.
-There is evidence, however, that DRV/r 400 mg/100 mg once daily may be sufficient in this scenario, especially for patients with suppressed VLs at the time of the switch.
-Compared with a twice-daily dosing, a once-daily dosing offers the benefits of reduced pill burden and better side effect profile.
-As with ATV, DRV cannot be co-prescribed with RIF-based TB treatment.
+There is evidence, however, that DRV/r 400 mg/100 mg once daily may be sufficient in this scenario, especially for patients with suppressed VLs at the time of the switch.^{33,34} Compared with twice-daily dosing, once-daily dosing offers the benefits of reduced pill burden and better side-effect profile.
+As with ATV, DRV cannot be coprescribed with RIF-based TB treatment.

-Common pitfall: Prescribing ATV or DRV in patients receiving RIF-based TB treatment.
-Lopinavir/ritonavir is the only PI combination that can be co-prescribed safely with RIF, but the dose of LPV/r must be adjusted as above.
+Common pitfall: Prescribing ATV or DRV for patients receiving RIF-based TB treatment.
+LPV/r is the only PI combination that can be co-prescribed safely with RIF, but the dose of LPV/r must be adjusted as above.